pippinbarr/cart253-2018/modules/core-while-loops/core-while-loops.md

 ???

 - What happens here?
-- It kind of looks like the code from earlier and that it should draw squares between the left of the window and the mouse position
+- It kind of looks like it should be okay... like it should draw circles to the mouse location if the mouse is to the left of the canvas...
-- But there's a trap here, which is that `mouseX` will __never change__ because we don't ever repeat the `draw()` loop
+- But there's a trap here, which is that `mouseX` will __never change__
 - `mouseX` will always be `0`, and so the `while` condition will always be `true`
+- `mouseX` never changes, because we __never escape from that `while` loop__... it goes on forever
+- It's called an __infinite loop__

 ---